slateci/slate-portal/README.md

 # Modern Research Data Portal
-Simple web app framework for the exercises in the GlobusWorld developer workshop.
+Simple web app framework demonstrating how to build a data portal using the Globus platform.

 ## Overview
 This repository contains two separate server applications.
 The first, the "Portal," is an example "research portal"